laegsgaardTroels/chess/README.md

 ## Missing Things

 The game is currently a simplifid version of chess.
-The threefold repetition and other more complex rules of chess.
+The threefold repetition rule and other more complex rules of chess are not implemented.
 It may still have bugs.